oroinc/documentation/commerce/user_guide/pricing/pricelist/create.rst

       .. image:: /user_guide/img/sales/price_lists/PriceListsCreate_general_schedule_time.png
          :class: with-border

-      To add another slot, click **+ Add** below the time table.
+      To add another time slot, click **+ Add** below the time table.
 Add as many slots as you need.

 4. In the **Product Assignment** section, enter criteria to filter the products and add them to the price list.
 See :ref:`Automated Rule-Based Price Management <user-guide--pricing--price-list-auto>` for more information.